Call/Text: (678) 329 9029

 You might not know this, but 10 years ago, the American Association of Colleges of Nursing (AACN) wanted to phase out MSN programs by 2015.
 They set some guidelines intended to push nurses to earn a DNP instead of just sticking with the MSN.
 However, as you can see, that didn't really work out.
 So don't worry.

-The best reason for getting a DNP right now is to get into a more advanced type of healthcare position.
+The best reason for getting a DNP right now is to get to a more advanced type of healthcare position.
 One that leaves patient work a little behind and trains you to enter other aspects of the healthcare process, such as the ones we explained earlier.

 What do you need to get a DNP?